Frequently Asked Questions

 What device should I use to record my audition?

-You can record yourself using a wide range of devices — video camera, laptop, or a webcam on your desktop computer.
+SYO will accept videos taken on any device — video camera, laptop, phone, or a webcam on your desktop computer.

-Many phones have excellent video and audio quality that are more than acceptable for your video audition.
+Many phones have excellent video and audio quality that are more than fine for your video audition.

 How should I set up my recording device?